ankit1khare/DeepSegment/README.md

 Sementation segment of Cones, dirt and background.
 Tensorflow Implementation.
-Please download from the drive for full dataset and associated code: https://drive.google.com/open?id=1-IaLBROOvTeeDJgojrcd3up27hRci6FJ
+Please download from the [drive](https://drive.google.com/open?id=1-IaLBROOvTeeDJgojrcd3up27hRci6FJ) for full dataset and associated code.